 The Intercultural Studies program is designed to prepare emerging leaders for successful global leadership and ministry across a variety of cultural contexts.
 The I.S.
-Program offers a 30-credit-hour (one-year) Certificate of Intercultural Studies, a 60-credit-hour (two-year) Associate of Arts in Intercultural Studies, and a 120-credit-hour (four-year) Bachelor of Arts in Intercultural Studies.
+Program offers a 31-credit-hour (one-year) Certificate of Intercultural Studies, a 61-credit-hour (two-year) Associate of Arts in Intercultural Studies, and a 121-credit-hour (four-year) Bachelor of Arts in Intercultural Studies.
 Also, transfer students who have completed an Associate of Arts degree from an approved college or university may apply to the Bachelor of Arts Transfer Program, a focused core program consisting of approximately 60 credit hours.

-- Equip the student with the tools to communicate clearly and effectively; - Give the student a sense of preparedness by providing practical ministry experience; - Equip the student to integrate Christian principles into critical thinking and decision-making in one's personal and/or professional life; - Give the student a working knowledge of Biblical concepts of global leadership to meet the needs of diverse audiences/targeted age groups and organizational settings; - Equip the student to integrate a Biblical worldview into the practice of cross-cultural leadership in ministries and organizations; - Give the student an understanding of intercultural studies from different perspectives, including anthropological, psychological, and Theological insights, and to apply cross-cultural thinking to promote organizational and personal effectiveness; and - Equip the student with an understanding of historical and Biblical models and figures of intercultural leadership with their implications in a global context.
+- Equip the student with the tools to communicate clearly and effectively. - Give the student a sense of preparedness by providing practical ministry experience. - Equip the student to integrate Christian principles into critical thinking and decision-making in one's personal and/or professional life. - Give the student a working knowledge of Biblical concepts of global leadership to meet the needs of diverse audiences/targeted age groups and organizational settings. - Equip the student to integrate a Biblical worldview into the practice of cross-cultural leadership in ministries and organizations. - Give the student an understanding of intercultural studies from different perspectives, including anthropological, psychological, and Theological insights, and to apply cross-cultural thinking to promote organizational and personal effectiveness.

+Equip the student with an understanding of historical and Biblical models and figures of intercultural leadership with their implications in a global context.

-U ntercultural Studies (30 credit hours) v Electives (Complete any twelve credit hours)
+Certificate in Intercultural Studies (31 credit hours) Bible & Theology Electives (Complete ENG 107 plus any twelve credit hours)

 Class Course Name Credit Hours

+ENG 107 Undergraduate New Student Orientation 1

 BIB 100 Destiny and Calling 3

 BIB 101 Old Testament Survey 3

 BIB 103 New Testament Survey 3

 BIB 104 Hermeneutics 3

 BIB 201 Writings of John 3

 THE 101 Introduction to Theology 3

 THE 301 Kingdom of God 3

-Total Credit Hour s: 12
+Total Credit Ho ours: 13

-General Studies N Ionelective (Complete all three credit hours)
+General Studies Nonelective (Complete all three credit hours)

 Class Course Name Credit Hours

 ENG 111 College Writing 3

 Total Credit Hours: 3

-Leadership Electi ves (Complete any three credit hours)
+Leadership Electives (Complete any three credit hours)

 Class Course Name Credit Hours

 CLG 145 Leadership Practicum I(a) 1.5

 CLG 146 Leadership Practicum I(b) 1.5

 LEA 201 Ethics 3

-Total Credit Hour s: 3
+Total Credit Hours: 3

 Ministry Electives (Complete any twelve credit hours)

 Class Course Name Credit Hours

 HUM 130 Communicating to Oral Cultures 3

 MIS 130 Concepts in Leading Short-Term Missions 3

 MIS 200 Missions and the Local Church 3

-MIS 201 World Missions 3

-MIS 202 Cross Cultural Ministry I: General Focus 3

-MIS 301 Cultural Anthropology 3

-MIS 311 Cross Cultural Ministry II: Middle East Focus 3

-PHL 102 World Religions 3

-Total Credit Hours: 12